 Over 40 million adults in the United States are affected by anxiety disorders each year.
 Finding effective coping strategies, like meditation for anxiety, can make a difference in improving your mental and emotional well-being.

-• Improved focus and clarity: Mindfulness meditations can build awareness, making it easier to catch spiraling thoughts before they grow.
+• Improved focus and awareness, making it easier to catch spiraling thoughts earlier

 Types of meditation for anxiety

-Here are examples of meditation practices that may help with anxiety and stress:
+Here are examples of meditation techniques that may help with anxiety and stress:

-• Mindfulness meditation: Involves observing your thoughts without judgment.
+• Mindfulness meditation: Mindfulness for anxiety involves observing your thoughts without judgment.
 It can help break cycles of worry by keeping your attention in the present moment.
 For example, focus on your breath and gently return when your mind wanders.

 • Body scan meditation: Brings awareness to each part of your body, releasing tension.
 This can be especially effective if anxiety causes physical symptoms like muscle tension.